 Garrett’s elements of user experience

-Some of the most enduring concepts in UX are outlined in Jesse James Garrett’s “Elements of User Experience”.
+Some of the most enduring concepts in user experience are outlined in Jesse James Garrett’s “Elements of User Experience”.
 Despite being published in 2000 and mostly concerned with websites, Garrett’s basic principles remain a solid reference point for those wanting to get to grips with the core concepts in UX.
 They include:

-The look and feel of a product or service, including colour, shape, sound and image quality.
+- Visual design: The look and feel of a product or service, including colour, shape, sound and image quality.

-How informational content is presented in order to support user understanding (for example, the fact that this list is presented in bullet points).
+- Information design: How informational content is presented in order to support user understanding (for example, the fact that this list is presented in bullet points).
 Garrett also mentions Information Architecture – the way content on a website or similar environment is hierarchically structured to make it easy to find what you’re looking for.

-The logic and sequence of interactive applications or environments, and how well they support a user’s ability to meet goals and complete tasks.
+- Interaction design: The logic and sequence of interactive applications or environments, and how well they support a user’s ability to meet goals and complete tasks.

-The design of a navigation system, such as website or app menus, buttons, link text etc. to support a user’s movement through an interactive environment.
+- Navigation design: The design of a navigation system, such as website or app menus, buttons, link text etc. to support a user’s movement through an interactive environment.

 Norman’s 6 design principles